GayatriTirodkar/QueryEngine/README.md

 #Readme

 This is a very basic query engine application to execute real time queries on the user data.
+All the columns of user table are searchable.
 The app uses Ruby 2.4.1 and Rails 5.2.0

 The search mechanism is achieved using Ruby SunSpot interaction with Solr search engine.